paulinajewulska/MOOD/README.md

 Using ML, we can match movies to the user,  so that he can see what he wants
 - Matching podcasts, books,  movies and series

-The user can also choose to entertain for a longer time and grade it later.
-- Information where find mental help if user often has a bad day

-The application will recommend other websites or applications that help, for example, in the treatment of depression.
-- Chat Bot for logged user

 Register user can talk to the bot and match the result more closely.
 - Statistics about preferences of users using